jsyoon0823/VIME/README.md

 - Report the prediction performances of supervised-learning, Self-supervised part of VIME and entire VIME frameworks.

 (6) vime_utils.py
-- Some utility functions for metrics and VIME.
+- Some utility functions for metrics and VIME frameworks.

 ### Command inputs:

 -   iterations: Number of experiments iterations
 -   label_no: Number of labeled data to be used
--   model_name: supervised model name (mlp, logit, or xgboost)
+-   model_name: Supervised model name (e.g., mlp, logit, or xgboost)
--   p_m: corruption probability for self-supervised learning
+-   p_m: Corruption probability for self-supervised learning
--   alpha: hyper-parameter to control the weights of feature and mask losses
+-   alpha: Hyper-parameter to control the weights of feature and mask losses
--   K: number of augmented samples
+-   K: Number of augmented samples
--   beta: hyperparameter to control supervised and unsupervised loss
+-   beta: Hyperparameter to control supervised and unsupervised losses
--   label_data_rate: ratio of labeled data
+-   label_data_rate: Ratio of labeled data

 Note that hyper-parameters should be optimized for different datasets.